Sakil-JU-CSE-28/Dhaka-Metro-Rail/README.md

 Here i assume that all station of dhaka metro are working and use some famous data structure and algorithm to solve this problem.
 I developed the appliction in android studio with java programming language.

+# How to contribute on this project ( Only Colaborator )
+1. Clone the project into your local machine
+2. Add a branch with understandable name
+3. Push the project
+4. Create a pull request